SubhamSS/Physical-Activity-Recognition-Using-IMUs/README.md

 Raw dataset used:
 https://archive.ics.uci.edu/ml/machine-learning-databases/00231/

-To run the code and reproduce results quoted in the report, add all 6 following .py files to an environment:
+To run the code and get results, add all 6 following .py files to an environment:
 	1. preprocess_1.py
 	2. main.py
 	3. main_ts_l2.py